DonPwrShellHunt/DHPutty/Docs/New-PuttySession.md

 ```

 ## DESCRIPTION
-Create a new putty session from an existing one
+Create a new putty session from an existing one.
+The name of the PuttySession is unique and a stored session consists of about 200
+configuration properties and values that are stored in the user section of the registry (HKCU).
+The PuTTY application and DHPutty cmdlets use exactly the same sessions, which means you can choose to alter any saved session properties via the PuTTY Configuration GUI.

 ## EXAMPLES